Thomson–East Coast Line: Line operations

 SMRT Trains Ltd was appointed as the operator of the line on 15 September 2017.

 On 28 August 2019, the Land Transport Authority awarded several non-fare businesses along the line, with Asiaray Connect awarded an advertising contract and a consortium, made up of SMRT Experience, JR Business Development SEA and Alphaplus Investments appointed to run retail space.
 This is the first time the LTA outsourced these non-fare businesses.

-On 19 September that year, Transport Minister Khaw Boon Wan revealed that the opening of the first stage of the Thomson–East Coast Line from Woodlands North to Woodlands South stations was delayed to January 2020 from the indicative time of 2019 announced earlier, subsequently confirmed as 31 January 2020.
+On 19 September 2019, Transport Minister Khaw Boon Wan revealed that the opening of the first stage of the Thomson–East Coast Line from Woodlands North to Woodlands South stations was delayed to January 2020 from the indicative time of 2019 announced earlier, subsequently confirmed as 31 January 2020.
 Self-assistance kiosks were installed at all TEL MRT stations and will be rolled out to all stations.

 On 11 January 2020, SMRT and LTA hosted an open house for the first stage of the line, with the stage opening for revenue service on 31 January 2020.

 The opening of the second stage was initially delayed to the first quarter of 2021 due to the effects of the COVID-19 pandemic circuit breaker period; the project was subsequently further delayed to the third quarter of 2021.

 On 30 April 2021, LTA handed over Stage 2 stations along the line to SMRT to get the section ready for operations.
 On 30 June 2021, Transport Minister S. Iswaran announced that Stage 2 will open on 28 August 2021.
 LTA announced on 13 August 2021 that there would be a virtual open house held from 23 to 27 August 2021 since all physical open houses were disallowed due to the COVID-19 pandemic.

-The second stage of the line, extending the line from Woodlands South to Caldecott, opened on 28 August 2021.
+On 28 August 2021, Stage 2 of the line opened, extending the line from Woodlands South to Caldecott.

 On 23 November 2021, LTA announced that Mount Pleasant and Marina South stations will only open when housing developments in these areas are ready, instead of opening as part of Stage 3.
 On 9 March 2022, Transport Minister S Iswaran announced in Parliament that TEL 3 would open in the 2nd half of 2022.

 On 17 August 2022, LTA handed over Stage 3 stations along the line to SMRT to get the section ready for operations by the end of 2022.